 Outlook Data Files (pst) created by using Outlook 2016 are typically saved on your computer in the Documents\Outlook Files folder.
 Most data remain on the server; however, any items like Calendar, Contacts and Tasks that are saved locally should be backed up.

 Why should you fix the OST And PST Files?

-This is a good to have option.
+This is a good to have the option.
 If you encounter an Outlook crash or come across error what would you do?
 Fixing your Outlook Data files can help you recover Outlook pst file with the help of offline Outlook data file.
-If you have lost the data on your local laptop then you can restore from Ost files.
+If you have lost the data on your local laptop then you can restore from OST files.

 Fix for Outlook PST and OST data files

-PST/OST files are very large and complicated database files.
+PST/OST files are very large and very complicated database files.
 Because of their size and complexity, errors can creep in.
 Most of those errors aren’t serious or even noticeable.

 But sooner or later, the files may stop working or, more likely, you’ll have search/ indexing problems.
 Which is why Outlook includes the Inbox Repair tool.

 Now we reach one of those situations where Office-Watch.com must explain two different ways to do something.
 The official Microsoft approved method and the method that really works.

 Outlook for Windows is installed with an Inbox Repair tool ( SCANPST.exe ) which can analyse and repair your PST and OST files.

 Yes, OST files can be scanned and repaired with the ScanPST.exe tool.
 There was a separate ScanOST.exe but that’s been dropped.
 What Microsoft doesn’t say is that ScanPST works with OST files.
 We’re sure of this because we’ve used ScanPST.exe on many OST files.